 Education and service have been two vital pillars of success for David Ernenwein (Turtle Clan).
 Through his experiences serving in the U.S. Air Force and utilizing the Oneida Indian Nation’s scholarship program to continue his studies while working full-time, David brings a unique perspective to his role as Operations Manager at the Nation’s YBR Casino and Sports Book.

 Since YBR opened in 2015, David has worked as an operations manager covering all shifts from the early morning, to the mid-day and the late-night.
-This July, he hit an impressive milestone – 27 years working at the Nation.
+Next July, he will hit an impressive milestone – 30 years working at the Nation.

 “I worked at Turning Stone when we first opened the doors in 1993,” David said.
 “I started in table games and worked my way up, which has been a great experience.”

-Operations Manager at YBR Casino and Sports Book.
+David Ernenwein, Operations Manager, YBR Casino and Sports Book.

-David’s sister, Amy, and his wife, Suzanne, also used to work at Oneida Nation Enterprises.
-They each worked in table games, and Amy just retired a year and a half ago.
+David’s sister, Amy, and his wife, Suzanne, also used to work at Turning Stone Enterprises.
+They each worked in table games.

 “Amy is well-known,” he said half chuckling.
 “When she retired she hiked the Appalachian Trail from Georgia to Maine.
 She’s a bit of a free spirit.”